VIAplanner/via-timetable/packages/docs/course-guide/README.md

 ### CourseTile

-The the component for a single course in MyCoursesList, RecommendedList, and CourseList
+The component for a single course in MyCoursesList, RecommendedList, and CourseList

 ```js
 CourseTile {